FirelyTeam/firely-docs-firely-server/features_and_tools/pubsub.rst

 Again, notice the ``~`` as opposed to the colon in the RabbitMQ exchanges.
 These topics wil already have a ``FirelyServer`` subscription, which is bound to the ``firelyserver`` queue mentioned earlier.

-To send a command to Firely Server, your application would need to send it to the corresponding topics mentioned above.
+To send a command to Firely Server, your application would need to send it to the corresponding topics mentioned above, however rather than using the ``~`` in the topic, you can use a forward slash for making the connection:

+* ``Firely.Server.Contracts.Messages.V1/ExecuteStorePlanCommand``
+* ``Firely.Server.Contracts.Messages.V1/RetrievePlanCommand``

 **Results**